zhudotexe/kani/README.md

 ## Why kani?

-Existing frameworks for language models like langchain and simpleaichat are opinionated and/or heavyweight - they edit developers' prompts under the hood, are challenging to learn, and are difficult to customize without adding a lot of high-maintenance bloat to your codebase.
+Existing frameworks for language models like LangChain and simpleaichat are opinionated and/or heavyweight - they edit developers' prompts under the hood, are challenging to learn, and are difficult to customize without adding a lot of high-maintenance bloat to your codebase.